Filip-Anicic/MovementShooter/README.md

-# WallRun - Unreal Engine 4 movement shooter prototype
+# Movement Shooter - an Unreal Engine 4 movement shooter prototype

 Old prototype for when I was learning UE4 and also playing Titanfall 2 and Dishonored 2.